 A recent study conducted in Barcelona, at the acclaimed Spanish Institute for Global Health, discovered that people who had an early dinner benefitted from a twenty-percent decrease in cancer risk.
-Breast and prostate cancer risk, to be more precise.
+Prostate and breast cancer risk, to be more precise.
 These variants of the disease, based on current estimates, claim the greatest number of mortalities every year in both women and men, respectively.

 Expanding upon the results of the study, many researchers have begun to tout the benefits of following the ‘eating dinner at least 2 hours before bedtime’ rule.
 And as can be expected, a great number of people have begun to follow through on this advice in their daily living.